 Kenmore Fridge Not Cooling (Troubleshooting)

-In short, the most common reasons why Kenmore fridge not cooling is incorrect temperature settings, dirty condenser coils, faulty evaporator fan or faulty thermostat.
+Most common reasons why Kenmore fridge not cooling is incorrect temperature settings, dirty condenser coils, a faulty evaporator fan, or a faulty thermostat.

-So, let’s dive into troubleshooting Kenmore fridge not cooling.
+So, let’s dive into troubleshooting the Kenmore fridge not cooling.

 Connect with an Appliance Repair Technician